Updated September 30, 2019

 $6 US (4,000 Chilean pesos)

 Cerro Rico (translation: Rich Hill) in Potosí was the main source of silver for the Spanish Empire during the colonial period.
-After independence came to this Andean nation, the 500-600 mines of this 4,800-meter (15,748-foot) high mountain continue to be worked, even until today.
+After independence came to this Andean nation and even to this day, the 500-600 mines of this 4,800-meter (15,748-foot) high mountain continue to be mined.

 According to historians, some eight million miners have perished in these mines over the centuries.
 The work conditions are horrific: a labyrinth of over 20,000 low, muddy, dimly lit tunnels held aloft with rotting wooden beams and with walls oozing arsenic.
-About four miners per month continue to succumb to these mines’ dangers.
+About four miners per month continue to succumb to the dangerous conditions of the mines.

 Is it no wonder, then, that at the entrance and scattered throughout the mines are altars to El Tío, the god of the underworld that looks like the devil.
 The miners honor him with coca leaves and tobacco, beseeching protection from the perils of working in this subterranean hell.